Arizona River Runners / Trip Info – Lower Canyon w/ Hike In Itinerary

 The packing list was created from decades of Grand Canyon rafting experience to cover varying weather conditions, please follow it (even a fleece in summer!).
 It is better to have and not need, than need and not have.
 For those of you flying to the area, we suggest carrying absolute river necessities in a carry-on bag.
 It is tough to get things together if your luggage is lost by the airline.

-Note: DO NOT bring hard-sided luggage or suitcases on the river.
-It is very important to keep your weight to a minimum to make the hike less difficult.
+Note: It is very important to keep your weight to a minimum to make the hike less difficult.
 You must limit your gear to 25 lbs or less.
 Find many of these items in our online store and checkout our blog for more insider info.

 Grand Canyon rafting is a unique adventure.
 Once we embark into the canyon, we are self-sufficient and self-contained for the duration of the trip.
 This means packing well is important as there are no stores to supplement things you may have forgotten.
 We have put a great amount of thought and care into our packing list, and we ask that you trust our experience!